Paralexia

 Paralexia is a reduction in reading ability characterized by the transposition or supplementation of words or syllables.
-It usually is an acquired condition associated with brain injury such as alexia or acquired dyslexia, for example, as the result of a stroke.
+It is usually an acquired condition associated with brain injury, such as alexia or acquired dyslexia, for example, as the result of a stroke.

-There are several types of paralexias depending on the type of reading errors: orthographic paralexias, semantic paralexias, inflectional and derivational paralexias, function word substitutions, regularization errors and orthographic-then-semantic paralexias.
+There are several types of paralexias depending on the type of reading errors: orthographic paralexias, semantic paralexias, inflectional and derivational paralexias, function word substitutions, regularization errors, and orthographic-then-semantic paralexias.